Nicola Piovesan, PhD

 Nicola Piovesan

 Nicola Piovesan is a Senior Researcher at Huawei Technologies, in Paris, France.
+His research activity focuses on large-scale network modeling, data-driven network optimization, green networking, and the integration of artificial intelligence in the telecom domain.

 He earned his PhD degree in Network Engineering at the Universitat Politècnica de Catalunya (UPC), Barcelona, Spain, in 2020, and he received the BSc degree in Information Engineering and the MSc in Telecommunication Engineering from the University of Padova, Italy, in 2013 and 2016, respectively.